Safety & Health

 - Daily symptom tracking through the ResponsiBLUE health screening tool.

-As part of case investigation, the investigator also will gather a list of close contacts for the positive case.
-Close contacts are defined as having been within 6 feet of a case for more than 15 minutes.
-Contact tracers identify, monitor, and support the close contacts who have been exposed to, and possibly infected with, the virus.
+As part of case investigation, the investigator also will gather a list of close contacts for each positive case.
+Close contacts are defined as having been within 6 feet of a case for a cumulative 15 minutes or more in a 24-hour period.
+Contact tracers identify, monitor and support the close contacts who have been exposed to, and possibly infected with, the virus.

 Prompt identification, voluntary quarantining, and monitoring of COVID-19 contacts for symptom development can effectively break the chain of infection and decrease further spread of the virus in our community.
 This is where we can have the most impact.